 - You will see all the previously opened apps displayed in a grid.
 Simply swipe up on the ones you want to force close.

 If you have an iPad with a physical Home button, just double-tap it to open the App Switcher.
 Then, you can flick upwards on the apps that you want to force quit.

-Alternatively, if your iPad with a home button is running iOS 12 (or iPadOS 13), you can also swipe up from the bottom of the screen to display the App Switcher and flick off the apps you want to force close.
+Alternatively, if your iPad with a home button is running iOS 12 or later (or iPadOS 14/13 or later), you can also swipe up from the bottom of the screen to display the App Switcher and flick off the apps you want to force close.

 It’s pretty simple to force quit apps on iPhone and iPad.
 But you should only do it when you really need to.
 That is when an app freezes or doesn’t respond.
 There is no need to force close apps on a habitual basis as iOS is built to handle them in the background.
 Let us know in the comments below if you’re looking for any other iOS tips.